-The story unfolds on a cold April day in 1984 in Oceania, the totalitarian superpower in post World War II Europe.
-Winston Smith, employed as a records (no, not vinyl) editor at the Ministry of Truth, drags himself home to Victory Mansions (nothing victorious about them) for lunch.
-Depressed and oppressed, he starts a journal of his rebellious thoughts against the Party.
-If discovered, this journal will result in his execution.
+When we first meet Winston Smith, he’s dragging himself home to his apartment building, Victory Mansions, and if you’re following along, you’ve probably guessed by now that there’s nothing victorious about the dilapidated, run-down complex.
+Depressed and oppressed, Winston starts a journal of his rebellious thoughts against the Party.
+If discovered, this journal would be considered a “thoughtcrime”—hence why Big Brother is always watching—and would result in his execution.
 Now that's playing with fire.
-For the sake of added precautions, Winston only writes when safe from the view of the surveying telescreens.
-And when that shot of industrial grade "Victory Gin" kicks in.
+For the sake of added precautions, Winston only writes when safe from the view of the surveying telescreens—and when that shot of industrial grade "Victory Gin" kicks in.

 (Click the map infographic to download.)

-At work, Winston becomes curious about "the brunette" (a.k.a.
+At work, Winston becomes curious about "the brunette" or “the dark-haired girl” (a.k.a.
 Julia), a machine-operator in the Fiction Department.
-Although at one time he feared that she was a member of the Thought Police, all such paranoia ends when she slips him a note reading "I love you" in the corridor one day.
-The two begin a secret love affair, first meeting up in the countryside, and then in a rented room atop Mr. Charrington's shop in the prole district.
+Although at one time he feared that she was a member of the Thought Police—that’s the literal militant force that arrests people for thoughtcrimes—all his paranoia ends when she slips him a note reading "I love you" in the corridor one day.
+The two begin a secret love affair, first meeting up in the countryside, and then in a rented room atop Mr. Charrington's shop in the prole districta, short for proletariat.
 All of these places are away from surveillance — or so they think.

-Winston is drawn to the revolutionary "Brotherhood" because, well, theyâre revolutionary.
+Winston is drawn to the revolutionary "Brotherhood,” because, well, they're revolutionary.
+The Brotherhood is supposedly a group of dissidents led by the mysterious Emmanuel Goldstein, who never actually appears in the book outside of the telescreens.
+In other words, Emmanuel Goldstein may just be a fictitious “enemy of the state” created by The Party to help them rally citizens against “thought criminals.”
 Eventually, Winston makes contact with O'Brien, who Winston thinks is a member of the Brotherhood, but who in actuality is a member of the Thought Police.
-OâBrien arranges for Winston to receive a copy of "the book," a resistance manifesto which supposedly exposes the how and the why for the resistance.
+O'Brien arranges for Winston to receive a copy of "Goldstein’s book," a resistance manifesto which supposedly exposes the how and the why for the resistance.

 Unfortunately, Winston never finds out the why.
 Instead, he gets tortured.
 But before the torturing, he and Julia are apprehended by the Thought Police.
-Turns out that secret hiding place wasnât so secret after all.
+Turns out that secret hiding place wasn't so secret after all.
 The happy couple is then brought to the Ministry of Love, where criminals and opponents of the Party are tortured, interrogated, and "reintegrated" before their release and ultimate execution.
-OâBrien runs the show as far as Winston's torture sessions are concerned.
+O'Brien runs the show as far as Winston's torture sessions are concerned.

-Months later, Winston is sent to Room 101, where a person is faced with their greatest fear.
+Well, it’s a dystopian novel about totalitarianism, so it probably isn’t surprising that 1984’s ending isn’t exactly made for Disney.
+Months after being arrested, poor Winston Smith is sent to Room 101, where every person who enters is faced with their greatest fear.
 For Winston, it’s rats—why did it have to be rats?
 Musing on the impending rats-chewing-on-his-face scenario, Winston calls out, "Do it to Julia!"
 That's pretty much what O'Brien was looking for, so Winston gets to go back to being a happy member of the rat race.
 Released, Winston's heart is filled with love for the Party.
-Even when he and Julia meet again by chance, they feel apathetic towards each other.
-The last man in Europe has been converted and destroyed.
+Even when he and Julia meet again by chance at the Chestnut Tree Café, they feel apathetic towards each other.
+The last man in the superstate of Oceania has been converted and destroyed.
 Quite the fine point there, George.